LLNL/axom/src/docs/sphinx/coding_guide/scope_sec6.rst

 ---------------------------------------------------------
-4.2 Local Variables
+Limit scope of local variables
 ---------------------------------------------------------

-4.2.1 Local variables **should** be declared in the narrowest scope possible and as close to first use as possible.
+6.13 Local variables **should** be declared in the narrowest scope possible and as close to first use as possible.

       Minimizing variable scope makes source code easier to comprehend and